kxytim/DLVM_for_process_monitoring/README.md

 Bayesian_Fusion.py: the proposed Bayesian fusion strategy to integrate the information at different layers.

-DPI_monitor_TE.py: process monitoring for TE process.
+DPI_monitor_TE.py: use the proposed model to monitor TE process.

 **For a fast test, please execute:**